w7sst/MorseRunner/Readme.txt

        any error messages will be displayed in the status area.
        * Cut Numbers in sending exchanges coming soon.

-  Contest Information is at the bottom of this document.
+    More contest information is at the bottom of this document.

   Station
     Call - enter your contest callsign here.